 Suzanne M. Bump

-Suzanne M. Bump, the 25th Auditor of the Commonwealth, is the first woman to serve in this role in the state’s history, and was sworn into office in January 2011.
-As Auditor, she has prioritized effective management of public resources to improve public trust in government.
+Suzanne M. Bump, the 25th Auditor of the Commonwealth and the first woman to serve in this role, took office in 2011.
+She leads a 225-person workforce of auditors, fraud investigators, and researchers to improve government accountability and build trust in government.

-Auditor Bump served as Secretary of Labor and Workforce Development under Governor Deval Patrick, and also represented the Town of Braintree in the Massachusetts House of Representatives for eight years.
+Her prior government experience includes service as the Secretary of Labor and Workforce Development and as a State Representative.
 In the private sector, she worked as a business advocate, legal counsel, and a member of the boards of numerous non-profit organizations including the South Shore Chamber of Commerce and St. Francis House.

-A native of Whitman, Massachusetts, Auditor Bump attended Cardinal Spellman High School and is a graduate of Boston College and Suffolk University School of Law.
-She currently lives in North Easton.
+Auditor Bump is a graduate of Boston College and Suffolk University School of Law.